-We have audited the financial statements of the Chief Constable of Staffordshire Police for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We were engaged to audit the financial statements of Chief Constable of Staffordshire Police ('the Authority') for the year ended 31 March 2023.
 The financial statements comprise the:

-- Accounting Policies,

-- Movement in Reserves Statement;

-- Comprehensive Income and Expenditure Statement;

-- Balance Sheet;

-- Cash Flow Statement;

-- the related notes 6.1.1 to 6.5.7; and

-- Pension Fund Account and related notes 7.2 to 7.3.8.
+- Movement in Reserves Statement, - Comprehensive Income and Expenditure Statement, - Balance Sheet, - Cash Flow Statement, - Related notes Section 4 and Section 6, 6.1.1 to 6.5.7 and - Police Pension Fund Account and related notes 7.2 to 7.3.8

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).